paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 Taken together, the scale of provisional use (68 million doses), the absence of a demonstrable implementation trail, and the lack of any prior ANAO examination of these specific pharmacovigilance issues provide a strong public‑interest basis for ANAO to initiate a focused performance audit.

+## A Note on Routine Pharmacovigilance and Enhanced Safety Monitoring

+This audit does not question whether safety monitoring occurred.
+It examines the absence of verifiable audit documentation demonstrating that the COVID-19 Vaccine Safety Monitoring Plan was implemented as a discrete, enhanced framework, distinct from routine pharmacovigilance.
+Routine pharmacovigilance constitutes the baseline, mandated surveillance for all medicines: spontaneous adverse event reporting (e.g. DAEN), signal detection, regulatory actions, sponsor reporting, and international data exchange.
+The TGA clearly conducted these "business as usual" functions during the rollout, evidenced by more than 150 weekly safety reports, 148 safety signals investigated, and 57 regulatory actions.
+Enhanced safety monitoring is a higher standard, required when products are approved on limited pre-market data (such as under provisional approval) or deployed at unprecedented scale.
+It must systematically exceed routine operations through:

+- Dedicated resources and active surveillance (proactive data collection)
+- Documented integration of multiple data sources with clear coordination protocols
+- Product-specific investigation frameworks and governance
+- Performance measurement against defined objectives
+- Verifiable audit trails enabling independent confirmation that enhanced processes were applied

+The February 2021 COVID-19 Vaccine Safety Monitoring Plan explicitly promised "enhanced" monitoring, outlining a suite of strategies and activities across five objectives to "strengthen the existing vaccine vigilance system."
+These commitments—including proactive signal detection, systematic collaboration with AusVaxSafety, and integrated analysis of multiple data sources—describe a formal programme beyond routine operations.

+For provisionally approved medicines, this enhanced oversight is a non-negotiable condition of approval: earlier public access is granted in exchange for demonstrably stronger post-market safeguards.

+Therefore, this audit asks: Was the Plan's enhanced framework implemented as a distinct, verifiable system?
+Were its promised strategies operationalised through dedicated protocols and audit trails?
+Was AusVaxSafety's active surveillance systematically integrated with TGA signal management, as the Plan's collaboration and data-integration strategies required?
+Was implementation tracked and governed, or—consistent with later descriptions of "day-to-day processes"—was it operationally indistinguishable from routine work?

+This question is critical.
+Approximately 68 million COVID-19 vaccine doses (around 94 per cent of the total rollout) were administered under provisional approval by late 2023, which legally required enhanced monitoring.
+If the promised enhanced framework cannot be distinguished from routine pharmacovigilance in the documentary record, then:

+- Provisional approval conditions cannot be verified as met
+- Public assurances of heightened oversight are unsubstantiated
+- The integrity of the provisional approval pathway is compromised
+- Fundamental accountability is impaired

+This assessment does not critique routine pharmacovigilance.
+It examines whether the enhanced framework legally required and publicly promised in February 2021 was implemented with the documentation, governance, and verifiable audit trails necessary for independent accountability.

 ## Methodology and Evidence Base